HolstCh/NeuraTagger/README.md

 ## Overview

 This project implements a PyTorch-powered Intent Classification model using a Long Short-Term Memory (LSTM) neural network architecture.
+The model is trained to predict the intent of user queries, distinguishing between 16 different classes.
+15 classes are in-scope and are related to small talk while 1 class is out-of-scope which determines if a query is unrelated to the small talk domain.
+The following are the possible intents:

+1.     who_made_you
+2.     meaning_of_life
+3.     who_do_you_work_for
+4.     do_you_have_pets
+5.     what_are_your_hobbies
+6.     fun_fact
+7.     what_is_your_name
+8.     where_are_you_from
+9.     goodbye
+10.     thank_you
+11.     greeting
+12.     tell_joke
+13.     are_you_a_bot
+14.     how_old_are_you
+15.     what_can_i_ask_you
+16.     oos (out-of-scope)

-The model is trained to predict the intent of user queries, distinguishing between 151 different classes.
-The training process involves the use of pre-trained word embeddings (GloVe), and the model is evaluated on validation and test datasets.
+The training process involves the use of pre-trained word embeddings (GloVe) and data augmentation.
+Afterwards, the model is evaluated on validation and test datasets.
+The following are metrics of the test set for the current model:
+- Precision: 82.4 %
+- Accuracy: 80.6 %
+- Recall: 80.6 %
+- F1 Score: 80.0 %

 ## Prerequisites